m13p4/cssc/README.md

 });
 ```

-Additionally can also complete with CSS to define your style sheets.
+Additionally can also complete with CSSC to define your style sheets.
 ```bash
 CSSC({
     ".myCSSClass":